meisam2236/Machine-Learning-Cheat-Sheet/README.md

 For the house pricing example, we have other choices too, like:
 $h_{\theta}(x)=\theta_{0}+\theta{1}(size)+\theta_{2}\sqrt{(size)}$
 And there is many other choices...
+## Extrapolation
+In polynomial interpolation, given N points, we find the $(N-1)$st degree polynomial that we can use to predict the output for any $x$.
+This is called extrapolation.
 # Normal Equation
 Another method to solve $\theta$ analytically.
 Assume we had this:
 $J(\theta_{0},\theta_{1},...,\theta_{m})=\frac{1}{2m}\sum_{i=1}^{m}(h_{\theta}(x^{i})-y^{i})^{2}$